Google's one-year-old project known as Project Tango is seeking to give mobile devices a "human-scale understanding of space and motion."

 "We are physical beings that live in a 3D world, yet mobile devices today assume that the physical world ends at the boundaries of the screen.
 Our goal is to give mobile devices a human-scale understanding of space and motion."
 Johnny Chung Lee, Technical Program Lead at Google ATAP

-So far, Google has announced one device that's using technology developed as part of Project Tango: a 5-inch smartphone containing "highly customized hardware and software" that can track its physical, 3D location in real time.
+A 5-inch smartphone was the first announced Project Tango device.
+The smartphone contains "highly customized hardware and software" that can track its physical, 3D location in real time.
 The smartphone's sensors make more than 250,000 3D location calculations every second.

 The smartphone runs a version of Android, with developers able to create apps using Java (the standard Android development language) and Unity, a popular software engine for creating video games.
 Some 200 prototypes are available for developers.

 If you don't have a Circa account yet, download and sign up using the free app for iPhone.